 2. Help your kids save for other goals

-When school is finished, continue to give your children money to contribute to their TFSAs, with an understanding that the money will be used for a specific goal, such as a down payment for a home or wedding costs.
+When school is finished, continue to give your children money to contribute to their TFSAs, with an understanding that they’ll use the money for a specific goal, such as a down payment for a home or wedding costs.
 (But again, the child has no legal obligation to use the money the way you intend.)

 3. Finance your retirement

-If you’re responsible for helping aging parents, a TFSA can be a great way to help them with the cost of healthcare or long-term care.
-If it looks like your parents will be unable to fully cover such costs, you can use your TFSA — or give your parents money to contribute to TFSAs in their names, if you’ve maxed out the contributions to your TFSA — to help make ends meet.
+If you’re responsible for helping aging parents, a TFSA can be a great way to help them with the cost of health care at home or in a long-term care facility.
+If it looks like your parents will be unable to fully cover such costs, you can use your TFSA – or give your parents money to contribute to TFSAs in their names, if you’ve maxed out the contributions to your TFSA – to help them make ends meet.